 This lot was purchased from J. T. Harrell for $20 in 1878 and the first trustees were Brothers Thomas Young, Georgie Donald, Fortune Liphnidge, George Shackleford, and Even Swicord.
 They built a log church here, which served until it burned in 1920.
 The present church dates to that time.
 It served the congregation until the 1980s, when deterioration and dwindling membership saw worship move into the schoolhouse.
 Presently, the structure is stable but in serious need of further renovation.

 Not unlike other Black congregations of the era, Ebenezer saw the importance of education and built this one-room schoolhouse to serve their community circa 1930.
-Amazingly, it was the only school for African-Americans in Whigham until desegregation of the county in the early 1970s.

 National Register of Historic Places